Belan-Mihail/hamburg-weekend/README.md

  - ### Logo and Navigation

    - This section is located at the top of the page.
 On the left is the site logo, which is a link to the home page.
-To the right about other navigation links (houses, sights, parks, museums, feedback) that are indicated on various pages of the site.
+To the right about other navigation links (home, attractions, parks, museums, feedback) that are indicated on various pages of the site.

    - This section is duplicated on all pages of the site so that the user can easily navigate through the pages of the site without using the "back" button.